Pictures of Tools

 Elu 3379 Biscuit Joiner

 When I went shopping for a biscuit joiner, I went to the same store where I tried out plunge routers.
-There was a salesman there that really knew the products, and he sold me the Elu 3379.
-I haven't been sorry.
-It eventually turned into the DeWalt 682 (which Norm has used) when Black & Decker bought Elu; and is sort of sort of like the Porter-Cable.
+There was a salesman there that really knew the products, and he sold me the Elu 3379 (≈1996).
+I haven’t been sorry.
+It eventually turned into the DeWalt 682 (which Norm has used) when Black & Decker bought Elu; and is sort of like the Porter-Cable.
 In fact it looks a lot like the P-C 557, which obviously borrowed heavily from it in design.

 Dremel Moto Tool